nevertrollsh/rlswordigo/Baubles.md

 # Baubles
-Baubles are accesssories (usually objects that follow the player) that grant the players passive abilities/traits.
+Baubles are accessories (usually objects that follow the player) that grant the players passive abilities/traits.

 ## Types
 There are 3 types of baubles: